paul6325106/twitch-bits-compass/README.md

 # twitch-bits-compass

-TODO
+* Renders a compass overlay.
+* The compass can be controlled through chat commands.
+* Viewers can vote for a direction by including a keyword in their cheer message.
+* Minimal running requirements.

 # Building

-TODO

-npm run build
+Install Node.js.
+I wrote this against v20.12.2.

+Set the name of your channel as `VITE_CHANNEL_NAME` in `.env`.

+Then execute `npm run build`.

 # Running

-TODO

-Single file in /dist

-Load as local file in browser source

-Right now you set your channel name as a param

-file:///path/to/repo/twitch-bits-compass/dist/index.html?channelName=voodoocowboy

-But this doesn't work well with OBS, so this will change soon

-Highly recommend not ticking 'Shutdown source when not visible', because compass functionality is tied to browser source lifecycle
+Simply open `dist/index.html` in a Browser Source.

+## Warning

+Be aware that, as this exclusively runs in a browser context, that shutting the browser source down will clear the state (including all current contributions).
+It is highly recommended to not tick the 'Shutdown source when not visible' option if you want the compass to persist when you change scenes.

 # Commands

-TODO

-* Start the compass: `!compass start`
+## Starting the compass

-* Start the compass with only north and west: `!compass start wn`
+You can start the compass with `!compass start`.

+You can restrict which directions to show on the compass by specifying the letters of `news`: `!compass start sn`.

+## Stopping the compass

-* Start the compass with only south and east `!compass start se`
+You can stop the compass with `!compass stop`.

+## Starting the timer

-* Start the timer for 1 minute: `!compass timer start 1m`
+While the compass in running, you can start a timer with a number of minutes: `!compass timer start 5m`.

-* Start the timer for 15 minute: `!compass start timer 15m`
+Setting the timer while a timer is already running will update the timer with the new duration.

+Setting the timer again after a timer has ended will reactive the existing compass with the new duration.

-* Stop the timer prematurely: `!compass stop timer`
+You can end the timer prematurely with `!compass stop timer`.

-* Stop the compass: `!compass stop`
+## Testing the compass

-* Test command to add random bits to a random direction: `!testcompassbits`
+You can test the compass without expending bits with `!testcompassbits`.
+This will attempt to set a random number of bits to a random direction.